leonardoanalista/corp-semantic-release/README.md

 ## FAQ

 ### I work in a corporation and proxy there is a pain in the azz?
-This npm module has been built exclusively for you.
+This npm module is for you.
 I was unable to pass the setup stage of `semantic-release` inside a corporation network.
-This is why I created this package.
+That was one of the reasons why I created this package.

 ### how can I setup `corp-semantic-release`?
 run `npm install corp-semantic-release`.
 There is no wizard like semantic-release.